 Please bring the following documentation to your appointment – parents: do not forget valid government issued photo I.D.:

 - DS-11 Passport application form: fill the form out electronically via the link, then print and bring it to your appointment.
 Do not sign form until the Consular Officer instructs you to do so at your appointment.
 This form cannot be submitted online.
 Alternatively, a printable PDF version is available here (101KB), which you can print and fill out by hand.
 Forms must be printed one sided, do not use correction fluid as this invalidates the application.
+Please disregard the instructions on the form as they are for U.S. citizens applying to renew a passport within the United States.
+Please only follow the instructions on this website.
 Effective October 1, 2016, a Social Security number (SSN) will be required for all passport applications:

 - If your child has previously been issued an SSN but you are unable to find the number, please complete and submit an SS-5 application form with their passport application.
 You will receive a replacement social security card for your child in the mail some weeks after their passport.

 - If your child was never issued a U.S. social security number, and you would like to apply for one, you can do so at the time as the passport appointment.
 Please complete and bring an SS-5 application form.
 You may also need to bring your child’s birth certificate.
 You can contact the Federal Benefits Unit here or find more information here.

 - Proof of U.S. citizenship of your child: Full validity (five-year) U.S. passport; or original/certified copy of U.S. Birth Certificate; or U.S. Certification of Consular Report of Birth Abroad/ Certificate of citizenship / Certificate of naturalization